darinz/Statistics/Python/README.md

 ### Comprehensive Code Examples
 - **Detailed Explanations**: Every code block includes explanations of what it does and why
-- **Best Practices**: Industry-standard coding practices and R programming conventions
+- **Best Practices**: Industry-standard coding practices and Python programming conventions
 - **Error Handling**: Common pitfalls and how to avoid them
-- **Performance Optimization**: Efficient R code and memory management
+- **Performance Optimization**: Efficient Python code and memory management

 ### Practical Applications
 - **Real-world Datasets**: Examples using realistic data scenarios